HannayAndy/-Simple-Wave-Based-3D-Game-/Unity Simple Wave Based 3D Game.0.md

 - The object you want to create a copy of (the chomper prefab)

-- The objects position in the 3D space of the game world (our already defined spawnPoint variable)
+- The object's position in the 3D space of the game world (our already defined spawnPoint variable)

-- The objects rotation in 3D space (this this case, we just used the prefabs existing rotation)
+- The object's rotation in 3D space (this this case, we just used the prefabs existing rotation)

 Now save your scrip and run your game, your chomper should appear in the game world just after running.
 Quick kill it!!!